jparnaudeau/terraform-postgresql-database-admin/examples/all-in-one/README.md

 The postprocessing playbook generates a set of environments variables :

-* Native postgresql environment variables : DBUSER, PGHOST, PGPORT, PGUSER, PGDATABASE.
+* Native postgresql environment variables : PGHOST, PGPORT, PGUSER, PGDATABASE.
 So you can use it inside your shell.
+* a variable `DBUSER` representing the user that we want update his password.
+* a variable `REFRESH_PASSWORD` if you want control the execution of the update.
 * all extra variables defined in `extra_envs`.
-* a variable `REFRESH_PASSWORD` if you want control the execution of the update.

 ```